Cacio e Pepe

 - 3 tablespoons butter

 - 1 1/3 cups freshly-grated* Pecorino or Parmesan cheese (or a mix)

 - Cook pasta in boiling generously-salted water according to package instructions, until it is just barely al dente.
 (Again, just want to emphasize that it’s important that your pasta water is well-salted, since this will help to flavor the sauce as well as the pasta itself.
 I also recommend cooking the pasta in less water than usual, so that the water is extra-starchy.)

-- Meanwhile, at about the same time that you add the pasta to the boiling water, melt the butter in a large sauté pan over medium heat.
+- Meanwhile, melt the butter in a large sauté pan over medium heat.
 Add the pepper, and cook for 1 minute.
 Then ladle out about 1/2 cup of the boiling starchy pasta water, and slowly add it to the melted butter mixture.
 (Be careful, it will bubble up vigorously when added.)
 Whisk until combined.

-- Remove pan from heat.
-Wait one minute.
+- Remove pan from heat, and let it rest for at least 3 minutes.
 Gradually add in the cheese, and whisk until combined.

 - Serve warm, garnished with extra cheese and pepper.